Concord-EPMA/Concord-Sparrow/README.md

 ```
 in your terminal
 1 - bash -c "$(curl -fsSL https://raw.githubusercontent.com/EarthCubeGeochron/Sparrow/HEAD/get-sparrow.sh)"
-2 - make sure Docker has been updated and is currently running with sufficient memory allocation(>=4GB)
+2 - ensure Docker has been updated and is currently running with sufficient memory allocation(>=4GB)
-3 - make sure you're in the sparrow folder
+3 - ensure you're in the sparrow folder
 4 - you should be able to run "sparrow" with no errors
-5 - SPARROW_SECRET_KEY=TemporaryKey sparrow up
+5 - run `SPARROW_SECRET_KEY=TemporaryKey sparrow up`
 6 - go to localhost:5002
 ```